 The JIS Film Festival is open to all JIS High School students.
 If you are an aspiring filmmaker, actor or actress, cartoonist, or all-around film fan, chances are, you’ll find a role at the JIS Film Festival.
-Entries from IB Film students will be placed in the appropriate genre, competing with projects from filmmakers in non-IB courses, as well as with independent filmmakers.
+Entries accepted from IB Film students, filmmakers in non-IB courses, as well as with independent filmmakers.

 To be considered for the JIS Film Festival, your film must be an original production by you and your cast and crew, no longer than 7 minutes.

 All movies must be formatted at 720p or larger.
 Your entry must be submitted for judging as a data file, in the required format: MOV.
 A folder will be linked to our website, allowing filmmakers to upload directly.
 ALLOW FOR PLENTY OF TIME!!

 Entries must not include plagiarized, unconsented, illegal or copyrighted material.
 Eligible Genres are below.